claudioametrano/UnFATE/README.md

 ## Installation and use
 Prerequisites/Dependencies:
+* A working Linux operating system (testing and development were done on various versions of Ubuntu, but other Linux distributions should work), as the main OS or as a virual machine.
 * Only for Windows users: Activate the Windows 10 linux subsystem, enable developer tools and install Ubuntu 20.04 LTS from the Microsoft store (many guides are available online to get this done!).
-This mode of use is not fully tested.
+This mode of use is NOT tested.
-* A working Linux operating system (testing and development were done on various versions of Ubuntu, but other Linux distributions should work), as the main OS or as a virual machine.
 * GNU Parallel (usually preinstalled in Linux)
 * Anaconda
   *  Download and install the Anaconda installer for Linux: https://docs.anaconda.com/anaconda/install/linux/